riasuh/HitbloqTournaments/README.md

 ![lol](https://i.imgur.com/m1I7JZT.png)

-6. If you see the Qualifier Maps appearing like shown here, you are ready to play them!
+6. If you see something like shown here, you are ready to play them!

 ![lol](https://i.imgur.com/m4mWCNW.png)